muraleekrishnan4/chatshell/README.md

 1. Register XMPP two accounts - One for server and One for client (mobile).
 2. Install XMPP client application on Mobile (Xabber or Conversations).
 3. Setup a cloud server (Use Oracle free lifetime Virtual Machine)
-4. Download and Install ChatShell.
+4. Download and Install ChatXAI.
 5. Install the requirements.
 6. Set up your XMPP credentials in `config.py`.
 7. Set up the tool that needs to be run and set the command to run (without arguments) in 'config.py'.
-7. Run the bot using `nohup python3 chatshell.py &`.
+7. Run the bot using `nohup python3 chatxai.py &`.

 ## Sample Use Cases